Preview

 - approval of the final version of the article for publication.

-Responsibility for attribution lies with the authors of the article, not the editors.
+Responsibility for attributing authorship lies with the authors of the article, not the editors.

 The list of references in Russian is prepared in accordance with the requirements of the Higher Attestation Commission of the Republic of Belarus (GOST 7.1-2024) – https://vak.gov.by/node/8026.

-The cited literature is provided as a general list; references in the text are given with a serial number in square brackets, the page number is indicated within brackets, separated by a comma and a space after the source number [6, p.
+The cited literature is provided as a general list; references in the text are given with a sequential number in square brackets, the page number is indicated within brackets, separated by a comma and a space after the source number [6, p.
 8]; references to unpublished works are not allowed.
-References to articles accepted for publication but not yet published must be marked "in press."
+References to articles accepted for publication but not yet published are marked with the words “in press”.

-It is recommended that the bibliography include only peer-reviewed sources (articles from scientific journals and monographs) cited in the text.
-If you need to cite a newspaper article, dissertations, textbooks, state standards, published reports, or website text, please provide the source information as a footnote (use the "Insert Footnote" tool in MS Word).
+Only peer-reviewed sources (articles from scientific journals and monographs) are included in the bibliography.
+If you need to cite a newspaper article, dissertation, textbook, state standards (GOST), published reports, or website text, please provide the source information as a footnote (use the "Insert Footnote" tool in MS Word).

 Footnotes are numbered sequentially, with each footnote having its own unique number.
 When a source is mentioned repeatedly, it is assigned the next sequential number.
 In addition to non-indexed sources, footnotes may also include author comments on the text.
-If the next footnote repeats the previous one, it is permissible to replace the full name of the source in the footnote with "Ibid."
+If the next footnote is a repeat of the previous one, it is permissible to replace the full name of the source in the footnote with "Ibid."

 For materials published online and without official publication information, the address of the electronic resource is provided in the text via a URL.